Rudolf Abel: KGB service

 In 1950, Fisher's illegal residency was endangered by the arrest of Julius and Ethel Rosenberg, for whom Lona Cohen had been a courier.
 The Cohens were quickly spirited to Mexico before moving on to Moscow.
 They were to resurface in the United Kingdom using the identities of Peter and Helen Kroger.
 Fisher was relieved when the Rosenbergs did not disclose any information about him to the Federal Bureau of Investigation (FBI), but the arrests heralded a bleak outlook for his new spy network.
 However, on 21 October 1952, as instructed by Moscow, Reino Häyhänen left a thumbtack on a signpost in New York's Central Park.
 The thumbtack signaled to Fisher that Häyhänen, his new assistant, had arrived.

 Codenamed "VIK", Häyhänen arrived in New York on the RMS Queen Mary, under the alias Eugene Nikolai Maki.
 The real Maki had been born in the United States to a Finnish-American father and a New York mother in 1919.
 In 1927, the family migrated to Estonia.
 In 1948, the KGB had called Häyhänen to Moscow where they issued him a new assignment.
 In 1949, Häyhänen freely obtained Maki's birth certificate.
 He had then spent three years in Finland taking over Maki's identity.
 After arriving in New York, Häyhänen spent the next two years establishing his identity.
 During that time he received money from his superiors left in dead-letter boxes in the Bronx and Manhattan.
 It is known he occasionally drew attention to himself by indulging in heavy drinking sessions and heated arguments with his Finnish wife Hannah.

 For six months Häyhänen checked the thumbtack and no one had made contact.
 He also checked a dead-drop location he had memorized.
-There he found a hollowed-out nickel.
-But before he opened the nickel to examine its contents, Häyhänen lost it, either by buying a newspaper with it or using it to pay for a subway ride.
+There he found a hollowed-out nickel; however, before he opened the nickel to examine its contents, Häyhänen lost it, either by buying a newspaper with it or using it to pay for a subway ride.
 For the next seven months the hollow nickel circulated through the New York City economy, unopened.
 The trail of the hollow nickel ended when a thirteen-year-old newsboy was collecting for his weekly deliveries.
 The newsboy noticed that the nickel made an unusual sound - when he dropped it on the floor, it broke in half, revealing a microphotograph containing a series of numbers.
 The newsboy eventually turned the nickel over to a New York City police detective, who in turn forwarded it to the FBI.
 From 1953 to 1957, every effort was made to decipher the microphotograph, but the FBI was unable to solve the mystery, which came to be known as the Hollow Nickel Case.